DonkeyKong/pi-pico-cpp/README.md

 DEBUG_LOG_IF((returnCode != 0), "Something went wrong!");
 ```

-If you don't define `LOGGING_ENABLED`, logging is bypassed without any performance penalty.
+If you don't define `LOGGING_ENABLED`, logging is bypassed without any performance or size penalty.
 The strings aren't even compiled into your app.

 ### About Standard Out on pico
 If you're new to the pico and you're wondering where these logs print: you choose UART or USB in your cmake file.